Build your first OpenShop app

 >=26 <27 - pnpm

-Section titled “Create the app”pnpm dlx openshop init my-appcd my-apppnpm installThe generated project contains the OpenShop app definition, config, sample provider, sample flow, Shopify TOML files, Drizzle config, and package scripts.
+Section titled “Create the app”pnpm dlx openshop init my-appcd my-apppnpm installThe template pins the same OpenShop version used to generate it.
+It also contains the app definition, config, sample provider, sample flow, Shopify TOML files, Drizzle config, and an initial migration.

 Directoryproviders/